-One of the characters on the show is a gifted shipbuilder who creates fearsome longships used by the Vikings on their raids of England and France.
 The Viking Ship Museum in Oslo contains the two best-preserved Viking longships in the world.
 These along with a rich collection of household items provide fascinating insight into the lives of an almost mythic people.
+It would have taken thirty men to oar the 22-meter Oseberg ship, which is thought to have been the pleasure craft of a high-ranking woman.
 The ships and their contents – including human skeletons – were excavated from several burial mounds across Norway and carefully moved to the museum, located on Bygdoy peninsula in Oslo Fjord.

 Right next door is the Kon-Tiki Museum, dedicated to the oversea adventures of Thor Heyerdahl.
 Thor – who was afraid of water and could barely swim – decided to sail a balsa wood raft from Peru to Polynesia just to show it could be done.
 Amazingly, Thor, his team, and the raft survived the journey, giving weight to his theory that Polynesia’s first settlers could have come from South America.
 Why this was necessary to prove, I have no idea, but to each his own.